 Once we define the audiences, we’ll then begin to investigate the needs each group has from the website, and also how they are interacting with the site (what devices are they using, how are they finding the site, etc.).
 We also want to know what message the organization wants to sent to each of these groups, what actions we want these visitors to take, and what things “have to” be included on the site but are not part of the primary journey.

 Now we begin to shift the focus inwards, and we want to know how this new website fits into the overall goals of the organization.
 What is the client looking to achieve and how could the website help them get there?
+What is the client’s brand and how do they tell their own story?
 Here, we also ask about “sacred cows and third rails,” things that need to be part of a new website design and things that should be nowhere near this project.
 Lastly, we ask who else we should speak to about this project.

 We conclude with the process conversation, where we ask some of the more awkward questions: What could go wrong with this project?
 What are your hopes and worries?
 During this segment, we make sure to again ask who is giving final approval and who else needs to have input in this project.
 Extracting honest answers here helps everything go much, much smoother.